ros2/ros2_documentation/source/Tutorials/Tf2/Learning-About-Tf2-And-Time-Cpp.rst

 1 tf2 and time
 ^^^^^^^^^^^^^^

-So let's go back to where we ended in the :ref:`adding a frame tutorial <AddingAFrameCpp>`.
+So let's go back to where we ended in the :doc:`adding a frame tutorial <./Adding-A-Frame-Cpp>`.
 Go to ``learning_tf2_cpp`` package.
 Open ``turtle_tf2_listener.cpp`` and take a look at the ``lookupTransform()`` call: